When the Bough Breaks (1994 film): Plot

-Following a gruesome discovery of a bag of severed hands in the sewer system, State Profiler Audrey Macleah (Ally Walker) is called in to help the Houston police department investigate.
-Macleah immediately ruffles some feathers with her methodology and frankness but is determined to catch the murderer.
-After examination the hands appear to be the hands of young girls from various ages, each with a number tattooed on their palms.
-Captain Swaggert (Martin Sheen) sends Macleah to a nearby psychiatric hospital to talk to a doctor who called in a tip about one of his patients after hearing about the discovery.
+Following a gruesome discovery of a bag of severed hands in the sewer system, State Profiler Audrey Macleah is called in to help the Houston police department investigate.
+After examination, the hands appear to be the hands of young girls from various ages, each with a number tattooed on her palm.
+Captain Swaggert sends Macleah to a nearby psychiatric hospital to talk to a doctor who called in a tip about one of his patients after hearing about the discovery.

-His patient is Jordan Thomas, who has been shuttered through foster homes and institutionalized since he was four years old.
+His patient is Jordan Thomas, who has been in foster homes and institutionalized since he was four years old.
 Every year on his birthday he has seizures, his wrists start to bleed, and he carves hands into the walls - each with numbers stenciled on the palms.
 Despite Jordan's initial reluctance to communicate with her, Macleah earns his trust and discovers there is a psychic connection between Jordan and the killer.

-After combing through Jordan's medical files and the databases, Macleah learns that the hands belong to young girls who have all gone missing over the years on Jordan's birthday, July 16 from nearby parks around the Houston area.
-After watching a video from a missing girl's file, Macleah hears the song of the ice cream truck and figures out it's the song Jordan hums each time she goes to visit him.
+After combing through Jordan's medical files and the databases, Macleah learns that the hands belong to young girls who have all gone missing over the years on Jordan's birthday, July 16, from nearby parks around the Houston area.
+On a video from a missing girl's file, Macleah hears the song of the ice cream truck and figures out it's the song Jordan hums each time she goes to visit him.
 The Houston police department track down a lead with a pedophilic ice cream man but he turns out to be a dead end.

 On Jordan's birthday, during a hypnosis game, Macleah gleans information from Jordan's alter-ego named Jennifer Lynn.
 Jennifer tells Macleah that the hands are given from Daddy so she can play.
 At the same time, a young girl is seen running through the woods with her dog.
 She stumbles upon an unaccompanied ice cream truck and goes inside for a snack.
 She is assaulted from behind and the truck drives away with her inside.

 With help from a colleague, Macleah finds the identity of a Jennifer Lynn Eben, who has been deceased for some time.
 She visits the old shuttered hospital and finds birth records for Jordan Brian Eben, given up for adoption at birth after the hemorrhaging death of his mother Jennifer Lynn.
 After flipping a page, Macleah sees the birth record for a female twin, Jennifer Lynn Eben, born with extremely malformed hands.
-The attending physician during their birth was their own father, Douglas Eben (Ron Perlman).
+The attending physician during their birth was their own father, Douglas Eben.